mihdan/cyr2lat/readme.txt

 = 6.8.0 (10.05.2026) =
 * Fixed returning unexpected results by REST API in some cases.
 * Fixed import of WooCommerce products.
+* Fixed transliteration of product categories, brands, and tags.

 = 6.7.0 (01.04.2026) =
 * The minimum required PHP version is now 7.4.